jpignata/blog/articles/future-developer.md

 descriptions, contexts, and example titles you've been typing.
 This allows you to skim through to see if your tests reveal actually how the object is intended to behave.
-Focusing on the output of the documentation formatter can help improve the communiative value of a test suite.
+Focusing on the output of the documentation formatter can help improve the communicative value of a test suite.
 Use the refactor step of red-green-refactor to actually make your tests a coherent explanation of why that object exists, how it behaves, and why this behavior exists.